 EyePro is a handy PC application that regularly reminds you to take “Short Breaks for your Eyes” with many exciting, customizable and Innovative features.
 It is an innovative tool done under the guidance of eminent Eye Doctors

-These apps will help you take breaks because most completely take over the screen by overlaying with a dark overlay and prevent you from cancelling out.
+These apps will help you take breaks because most completely take over the screen by overlaying with a dark overlay and prevent you from canceling out.

 “I use the Windows app Eye Pro to encourage me to blink more.
-Because I commute to work every day and spend over 2 hours on public transport, I also tend to watch a lot of videos and read a lot of articles on my tablet, I also use Twilight which helps to reduce the blue light emission of my device so I can read more comfortably.” – Max Robinson, at AIMS Web Media
+Because I commute to work every day and spend over 2 hours on public transport, I also tend to watch a lot of videos and read a lot of articles on my tablet; I also use Twilight which helps to reduce the blue light emission of my device so I can read more comfortably.” – Max Robinson, at Flying Scot Glasgow

 Bugsnag adds support for seeing what happens before an exception is thrown

 Bugsnag has just announced that they’ve added more diagnostic information when using the service with Laravel.…

 Laravel Spark v2.0.8 is now released and includes two new features to make managing teams even better.
 The first feat…